atomisthq/docs/docs/atomist/rug/tests.md

 * `MissingParameters`: The scenario passes if the editor fails due to missing parameters.
 Used to test parameter validation.
 * `InvalidParameters`: The scenario passes if the editor fails due to invalid parameters.
 Used to test parameter validation.

-#### Going further with `Predicate` Assertions

-Most often, assertions are [Rug predicates](predicates.md), chained with `and`.

-Unlike in Rug programs, using `and` does not create a single composed predicate, but chains separate predicates, allowing the test runtime to produce more informative error messages.

 ### The Rug Test Grammar

 The full grammar of Rug tests is defined as: